The REAL Costa RicaFind it Fast! Use Search

 Legally Working in Costa Rica

 If you are highly skilled in an area where that job cannot be filled by a Costa Rican, the employer can apply for a work permit for one year.
-Under the current administrations, this is almost impossible to get, and even under prior administrations, it was very difficult.
+This is very difficult to get.
 Costa Rica is not a third world country.
 There is a large pool of highly literate and well trained people to fill nearly every job category.
+Teaching English, for example, is NOT a skill, so do not think you will get a work permit for that job regardless of what you may read.

 In order to work here, you must either be a citizen of Costa Rica or have legal Permanent Residency.
 With any other residency (rentista, pensionado, etc), you CAN own a business but you can not work in that business.
 You must hire Costa Rican labor and your responsibility must be limited to management of your business.
 No labor can be done by you that could be done by a Tico.